stephan-klein/supersonic/docs/supersonic/tutorial/second-mile/index.md

 Next, you need to attach the new module to the rest of your app's views.
 Let's replace the second tab with our new module.
 Steroids projects have a special `config/` folder where we can define certain presets for our application, including the tabs that will be used.
 In `config/` there are two files with differing responsibilities:

  - `app.coffee` contains general behaviour settings for your app.
-For further info on the settings therein, see the [app.coffee guide][app-coffee].
  - `structure.coffee` is used to define the initial configuration of your app's views.
-For further info on the settings therein, see the [structure.coffee guide][structure-coffee].

 For now, all you need is the `structure.coffee` file.
 In the file, you will see that a `tabs` property has been set, containing two views, `Index` and `Settings`.
 Change the tabs property to the following: